PaulaEsteban2000/CSE151A_UrbanAnimals/README.md

 # CSE151A_UrbanAnimals
-Unveiling patterns: predictive modeling of animal disposition in urban settings
+Unveiling patterns: predictive modeling of animal disposition in urban settings Link to project notebook: https://github.com/PaulaEsteban2000/CSE151A_UrbanAnimals/blob/8d883ee58b6b1c4a9531b54182da76779e851f41/notebook.ipynb

+Abstract:
+With the increasing volume of animals picked up by urban animal control centers, understanding and predicting the outcomes of these incidents have become crucial for effective management and resource allocation.
+In this study, we leverage a comprehensive 7-year dataset from Baton Rouge Animal Control and Rescue Center (ACRC) to develop a machine learning model that predicts the disposition of animals based on a variety of characteristics such as incident date, request type, location, species, breed, sex, size, age, condition, temperament, etc. The results of our study will not only contribute to a deeper understanding of the factors influencing animal outcomes but will also provide a practical tool for animal control centers to anticipate the disposition of animals in their care.
+This supervised predictive model can aid in prioritizing resources, optimizing intervention strategies, and ultimately improving the welfare of animals within urban communities.

 Project Goal:
-Our goal for our project is to take the data collected from animal control calls, and to be able to determine how many animal controllers should be sent to the location.
-We also  wanted to take various information and graphs and see what we might find if we noticed anything that we may not have expected.
+Our goal is to take the data collected from animal control calls, and to be able to determine how many animal controllers should be sent to the location the call is coming from, depending on the predicted behaviour of the animal called upon.
+In other words, we are trying to predict the behaviour of each animal species depending on the time of the year, to subsequently predict how mnay animal controllers should be attending each call and possibly help them decide the tools to use in each task.
+To go further,  we'll be plotting various information graphs to see if we might figure out anything that may not been expected.
 We are taking the data and using incident dates , breed, sex, location, size, etc, to determine the possible temperament of an animal.
 There are numerous factors that can contribute to an animal being more docile or hostile, whether its mating season, spring/winter, animal type, breed, age, sex, if its injured, etc. Using all this information we should be able to predict if an animal control request is going to impose any danger on the caller or responders, or how high of a priority a call is.

-Pre processing data:
+Preprocessing data:
 We wanted to select all the relevant columns of our data.
 But there were many values that had NA or unknown.
 We took every value that was unknown, replaced it with NaN, and dropped it from our table.

-We used a histogram to plot "species", "breed", "sex", "size", "condition" Noticing many different breeds, we wanted to clean it up so we created a consolidated breed table using some lambda functions to strip away characters so that we could group the correct breeds with each other.
+We used a histogram to plot "species", "breed", "sex", "size", "condition".
+Noticing many different breeds, we wanted to clean it up so we created a consolidated breed table using some lambda functions to strip away characters so that we could group the correct breeds with each other.
 For example, some values were 'XRetriever', or 'X Retriever', this is redundant.
 They are the same breed, we changed it so its simply 'Retriever'

 We also wanted to take the more common breeds and to group them by type.
+This way, as we are planning to do one-hot encoding, future related tasks will be easier.
-For example 'Cocker Spaniel' 'Springer Spaniel' is a type of 'spaniel', 'Rooster' is a type of 'Chicken'
+For example 'Cocker Spaniel' 'Springer Spaniel' is a type of 'spaniel', 'Rooster' is a type of 'Chicken'.

 Graphs:
 Using our processed consolidated breed data, we wanted to do some more analysis